What better way to start off a blog than with my trip to Rolex? Granted, it’s…3 weeks late, but better late than never, right?

 After that I puttered around the course for a bit, looking at jumps and came to one where two girls were standing.
 We ended up talking for quite a bit, and it was nice because they hadn’t ever evented either.
 It was refreshing talking to them, and we seemed to hit it off pretty well.
 So, we agreed to meet up for cross country the next day.

-I was absolutely beat by the time I got back to the B&B. I’d done so much walking that my hips were beginning to cramp up and any weight I put on them stung like a mf.
+I was absolutely beat by the time I got back to the B&B. I’d done so much walking that my hips were beginning to cramp up and any weight I put on them stung really badly.
 But, soon I was out like a light because tomorrow – cross country!